Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 ### Interesting and Ongoing Bugs
+1. IDE Update, Crash, and Repair during 23rd Hour During the final week of this project Gitpod updated there systems which made it uncompatible with the Code Institute template and it's elements.
+After a failed attempt at fixing the issue and reaching out to tutoring support: the solution was to switch to the new environment while the workspace was still running.

+1. Requiring expanded versions of jQuery
+I ran into an interesting issue where I needed to use the $.post function from jQuery in order to complete the project in the same maner as the lesson material.
+I had used the slim minified version which doesn't contain this.
+The solution was to load full Query.

 1. Spreadsheet > CSV > JSON > Django (The Creative Solution)
 I had an issue when creating my database of mechanics.
 This was made in Apple Pages and exported to CSV.
 From there this was converted to JSON using the online converter [CSV to JSON](https://csvjson.com/csv2json).